The Dark Eidolon

+Publication history

+According to Emperor of Dreams: A Clark Ashton Smith Bibliography (1978) by Donald Sidney-Fryer, "The Dark Eidolon" was first published in the January 1935 issue of Weird Tales.
+It was included in the books Out of Space and Time (1944), The Spell of Seven (1965) edited by L. Sprague de Camp, and Zothique (1970).

 Plot synopsis

 Namirrha was once known as Narthos, a beggar boy of Ummaos, capital city of Xylac.
 Trampled almost to death by the horses of Prince Zotulla, he leaves the city and becomes a willing pupil of a wizard, driving his own bond with Thasaidon, Lord of the Seven Hells and God of Earthly Evil.

 He becomes fabled as a mighty and dreaded necromancer/sorcerer, but is still driven to avenge himself against Zotulla.
 He returns to Xylac and constructs in one night a palace in view of that of Zotulla, now King of Xylac.
 Every night, phantom horses haunt Zotulla's palace, depriving all of sleep.
 Eventually, Namirrha seeks the aid of Thasaidon to destroy the king, but the arch-fiend refuses his request, stating that his intended revenge would deprive Thasaidon of a great number of loyal subjects.

 Angrier than ever, he makes a pact with an even greater and more dangerous entity, Thamagorgos, Lord of the Abyss.
 He invites the king and his court to a great feast.
-While Zotulla is contemplating whether to go or not, a horde of decaying mummies with rats and demons in their chests, followed by gigantic skeletons, enter the hall.
+While Zotulla is contemplating whether to go or not, a horde of decaying mummies with demonic rats in their chests, followed by gigantic skeletons, enter the hall.
 Ordering Zotulla and his mistress, Obexah, to follow them towards Namirrah's palace, the giant skeletons hypnotize the rest of the palace inhabitants with demonic silver flutes.
 They enter an impossibly huge chamber filled with demons and corpses.
 There, Obexah and Zotulla are seated next to Namirrha, and are served by victims of their own cruelty (Zotulla by his murdered father, and Obexah by her murdered lover).
 Soon, demon musicians and singers play, followed by gigantic horrifying dancers who crush all of the guests (who have been magically tied to the floor by a crimson fog).